Dr Adél Pásztor

 NE1 7RU Newcastle upon Tyne

 Adél teaches the core research methods modules within the department.
-She also offers a postgraduate module on social divisions, and an optional module on educational inequalities in a global age while supervising both undergraduate and postgraduate students.
+She also offers a postgraduate module on social divisions, and an optional module on educational inequalities in a global age.
 Recently, she has won the NUSU Teaching Excellence Award in the category of: Taught Supervisor of the Year (2017).
 She is also the Admission Tutor for Sociology (since 2017; previously, Outreach and Engagement Officer, 2013-6) and acted as the convenor of the Power, Inequality and Citizenship cluster (2015-17).

-Externally, she is actively engaged in the Marie Curie Alumni Association where she is chairing the Career Development Working Group.
-She is also the founding member of the EducEight Group, a network that organised a number of international workshops and conferences for PhD students and early career researchers since 2007.
+Externally, she is actively engaged in the Marie Curie Alumni Association where she was chairing the Career Development Working Group (2016-17).
+She is the founding member of the EducEight Group, a network that organised a number of international workshops and conferences for PhD students and early career researchers since 2007.
 Adél is a fellow of the Higher Education Academy and an editorial board member of the British Journal of Sociology of Education.

 She also peer-reviewed: